Running with Docker¶

 `pwd`) to the

-/home/vagrant/mnt directory in the container.
+/home/lsst/mnt directory in the container.

 If you run ls from the container’s prompt you should see all files in the current working directory of the host filesystem: